Ugrammer/UniversalMer-v2.0/README.md

   * The DNA input sequence used in the experiment of our work place in the folder /input/ <br>

 # BASIC OF UNIVERSAL MER CODING
-  If you want to study the basic of Universal mer please visit at coming soon
+  If you want to study the basic of Universal mer please visit at..<br>
+  ..coming soon..

 # LICENSE
   !
 YOU may install and use an unlimited number of copies for personal and education use.<br>